White River, Arkansas

 Our White River collection of gear, flies, tackle, clothing and accessories is curated by our team of professionals that have spent many hours fishing on the White.
 Whether it is in-store, online, or through a virtual outfitting appointment, we would love to lend a hand getting your gear organized for a trip to the White River.

-The White River is becoming a global trophy trout fishing destination.
+The White River has become a global trophy trout fishing destination.
 Rightfully so, as it is home to some of the largest brown trout in the world.
 While most people come to the White for a once-in-a-lifetime brown, the rainbow population is not something to ignore.
 Besides rainbow and brown trout, the White River and Norfork River also has cutthroat and brook trout regularly available.
 The White hosts a strong population of trout for nearly 100 miles and most of the fishing is done within the first 45 miles of the Bull Shoals dam.
 WRTC guests have easy access by virtue of their prime location.

 MANDATORY ITEMS

-- Polarized Sunglasses and hat
+• Polarized Sunglasses and Hat

-- A GOOD RAIN JACKET
+• A GOOD RAIN JACKET

-- Boat Bag
+• Boat Bag

-- * WADERS & BOOTS ARE NOT NECESSARY AS MOST FISHING IS DONE FROM THE BOAT
+• * WADERS & BOOTS ARE NOT NECESSARY AS MOST FISHING IS DONE FROM THE BOAT

 We recommend standard 4 piece fly rod models for all travel with commercial airline carriers.
-Depending on the
+Depending on the season, different rod applications will be more useful than others.

 Spring & Summer Rods for Trout